About the Journal

 Publication Frequency

-In 2019 SACQ will publish two issues, and then move to a continuous publication model with articles added as they are ready for publication.
-Each edition contains an editorial and at least four articles of which the majority are research aticles.
-Most editions also contain a case note on recent court judgements, an interview on a current topic in criminology and public policy .
+SACQ currently uses a continuous publication model, with articles added as they are ready for publication.
+It will return to a quarterly model in 2025.
+Each edition contains an editorial and at least four articles, the majority of which are research articles.
+Most editions also contain a case note on recent court judgements and an interview on a current topic in criminology and public policy.

 Open Access Policy